 If you’re supporting someone close to you who has experienced trauma, and you experience some PTSD symptoms, this is sometimes known as 'secondary trauma'

 Post-traumatic stress disorder (PTSD) can develop after a frightening, distressing or stressful event or after a prolonged traumatic experience.
 The science around why some people get PTSD isn’t clear cut.
-As with most mental health problems, PTSD is probably caused by a complex mix of stressful experiences (including the amount and severity of trauma you've gone through in your life), inherited mental health risks (such as a family history of anxiety and depression), and the innate features of your personality — often called your ‘temperament’ – together with your body’s physiological response to threats.
+As with most mental health issues, PTSD is probably caused by a complex mix of stressful experiences (including the amount and severity of trauma you've gone through in your life), inherited mental health risks (such as a family history of anxiety and depression), and the innate features of your personality — often called your ‘temperament’ – together with your body’s physiological response to threats.

 Although situations we find traumatic vary from person to person, PTSD is not usually related to upsetting situations such as losing one's job, failing an exam or getting divorced.